InnovateForVegas/.github/CONTRIBUTING.md

 ## Right to Refuse

-The Innovate for Vegas Foundation reserves the right to reject submissions and to refuse participation in any case where submissions do not adhere to the requirements stipulated in this document or in this document plus any addenda as applicable to a particular Entity or Element, or any any case where Code of Conduct violations create an unsafe or unethical environment for anyone.
+The Innovate for Vegas Foundation reserves the right to reject submissions and to refuse participation in any case where submissions do not adhere to the requirements stipulated in this document or in this document plus any addenda as applicable to a particular Entity or Element.

+The Innovate for Vegas Foundation reserves the right to refuse participation and submissions in any case where an individual or any party violates the Code of Conduct of this organization, or otherwise creates an unsafe environment for anyone participating in any way as part of our organization and its efforts and endeavors.

 Further, the Innovate for Vegas Foundation reserves the right to reject any contribution of creative work which does not include an attestation sign-off, or does not comply with copyright assignment policies nor with a current CLA in place with copyright holder(s).
 This rejection may be temporary until such time as attestation is corrected, copyright assignment is agreed upon, or a CLA applicable to the contribution of a creative work can be implemented.

 ## This Document

 This original CONTRIBUTING document has been composed by and for the Innovate for Vegas Foundation by [Dan Hugo](https://github.com/DanHugoDanHugo).

 Please find the revision controlled version of this document with history in the GitHub.com [Innovate for Vegas Foundation organization](https://github.com/InnovateForVegas) top-level repository at [CONTRIBUTING.md](https://github.com/InnovateForVegas/.github/blob/main/CONTRIBUTING.md).

+Any Innovate for Vegas Foundation Entity, including any Initiative or Component Project, may provide Addenda to this document within a local version of a CONTRIBUTING document, which will refer to this original as a basis.
+The CONTRIBUTING document so amended shall govern contributions to that Entity.

 This document is published with Copyright held by the Innovate for Vegas Foundation.